 The Company does not believe its existing cash and cash equivalents will be sufficient to fund its anticipated operating expenses, including clinical trial expenses, and capital expenditure requirements for at least twelve months following the date these financial statements were issued.
 Until such time, if ever, as the Company is able to successfully develop and commercialize one or more of its product candidates, it expects to fund its operations through the sale of equity, debt, borrowing under credit facilities or through potential collaborations with other companies, other strategic transactions or government contracts and grants.
 The Company's future capital requirements will depend on many factors, and adequate capital may not be available to the Company when needed or on acceptable terms.
 If the Company is unable to raise capital, it could be forced to delay, reduce, suspend or cease its research and development programs or any future commercialization efforts, which would have a negative impact on the Company's business, prospects, operating results and financial condition.
-As of March 22, 2021, the issuance date of the financial doubt about its ability to continue as a going concern within one year after the date that the annual financial statements were issued.
+As of March 22, 2021, the issuance date of the financial statements for the year ended December 31, 2020, the Company has concluded that there is substantial doubt about its ability to continue as a going concern within one year after the date that the annual financial statements were issued.